Track Facebook ads more effectively in Google Analytics and attribute sales revenue to your campaigns, both online and offline.

 With Google Analytics, however, you can gather valuable demographic data from your Facebook ad campaigns and track customer behaviour, device functionality and more once a user lands on your site.

 Also, with the latest iOS 14 update and the recent changes to the attribution settings, advertisers can now expect to see up to a 40% reduction of reported conversions in Facebook Ads Manager.

-Thankfully, Google Analytics can deliver a lot of information on conversions, clicks and sessions to help improve the performance of your advertising campaigns.
+Thankfully, Google Analytics can deliver a lot of information on conversions, clicks and sessions to help improve the performance of your campaigns.

 Marketers have struggled to match data in Google Analytics and Facebook Ad Manager long before iOS 14 update.